How to Create a Successful Veterinary Newsletter

 You know who your clients are, and therefore know who you are creating this content for.
 You are not writing for other veterinary professionals, but the people you provide services for.

-For instance, if your newsletter for this month includes information about common diseases among cats and dogs, explain the condition as if you are speaking with someone who has no prior knowledge about the topic.
+For instance, if your newsletter for this month includes information about common diseases among cats, dogs and other common household animals, explain the condition as if you are speaking with someone who has no prior knowledge about the topic.

-You either want to teach, entertain, or inform your audience with your content.
+You either want to teach, entertain, or inform your audience with your content and news stories.
 The more you understand your audience, the better you can construct your newsletters so that it is easy for clients to digest.